cjbarber/learn-design/README.md

 ##*[Choose what I build!](https://docs.google.com/forms/d/1N4AZ3pK_40LN0MJCfpygOB7BdrODvJz8qgHIJDArELs/viewform)*

-(Surprise bonus for anyone that does that - if I make anything with that that costs, you'll get at minimum 40% off.)
+(Surprise bonus for anyone that does that - I interviewed a few tech companies.
+You can pick what content I release first :D)

+Did you already fill out the survey?
+I hope so!

+Also - this page is definitely intended to stay up to date.
+Hence why it is on Github!
+Submit pull requests as you please.

+I'm a computer science student from Stanford University, and this summer I'm trying to launch a few cool things.
+[Join my journey](http://relentlesslyresourceful.quora.com/A-Stanford-Startup-Summer-90-Days-to-D-Day) for inspiration, and learning, and most of all to help me out.